Our Board of Governance ensures WHIN operates lawfully, ethically and in accordance with the purposes set out in our Constitution.

 Board members bring knowledge, expertise and influence relevant to WHIN.
 All of our Board members have recognised leadership skills and specific understanding of women’s health issues relevant to WHIN’s Strategic Plan.

-Yasmin Karaata (member of Development and Renewal Subcommittee) was elected to the Board in 2022.
+Yasmin Karaata (member of Finance, Audit and Risk Management Subcommittee) was elected to the Board in 2022.
 Yasmin is an experienced leader in community development and stakeholder engagement.
 She is currently Program Manager at the Brotherhood of St Laurence.
 Yasmin’s energy, positive motivation and exceptional group training and facilitation skills have transformed stakeholder relationships, networks and teams into robust, collaborative and thriving teams.
 Yasmin is a passionate leader and human rights advocate, who strives for equity, particularly for disadvantaged minority ethnic and refugee groups.

 Karen Jones (member of Finance, Audit and Risk Management Subcommittee) was elected to the Board in 2022.
 Karen has over 20 years’ experience in financial services and consulting.
 She is a people-centred leader with a talent for delivering transformational change.
 A career highlight was designing the operating model of a $50m government shared equity scheme providing affordable housing for Victorians.
 Karen is currently employed at ANZ delivering strategic programs for the technology division.
 Karen has lived experience of recovering from domestic abuse and has knowledge of holistic solutions and financial independence.